docwire/docwire/README.md

 In our pursuit of excellence, DocWire SDK is committed to ongoing Research and Development.
 Our R&D goals are designed to address the evolving challenges in data processing and to leverage cutting-edge technologies to provide our users with a robust and efficient toolkit.
 Our current R&D goals include:

 - **Enhanced AI Capabilities**: We are continuously pushing the boundaries of AI integration by exploring new models and refining existing ones to provide state-of-the-art data processing.
 This includes running large AI models locally, which presents challenges such as managing model size, optimizing speed, and ensuring high-quality outputs.
 Addressing these issues is crucial for enabling powerful on-device AI without the need for constant cloud connectivity.

+- **Advanced Data Sanitization Techniques**: We are developing sophisticated data sanitization techniques to further enhance the safety and privacy of AI models.
+These techniques will enable the SDK to automatically detect and redact sensitive information, ensuring that data used for training and inference is free from personal identifiers and confidential content.

+- **Customizable Data Preparation Workflows**: Recognizing the diverse needs of AI and NLP applications, we are working on customizable data preparation workflows.
+These workflows will allow developers to define and automate the steps required to clean, preprocess, and format data for their specific use cases, streamlining the path from raw data to actionable insights.

+- **Enhanced Support for Multilingual Data Processing**: As AI applications become increasingly global, the need for multilingual data processing grows.
+We are enhancing DocWire SDK's capabilities to handle a wide range of languages and scripts, ensuring that developers can prepare data for multilingual models with ease and accuracy.

 - **Long-Term Memory for AI Models**: To enhance the performance of AI models, we are researching the integration of vector databases and other innovative solutions that can provide long-term memory capabilities.
 This will allow AI models to retain and access vast amounts of data efficiently, improving their predictive accuracy and contextual understanding.